MohamedAshraf-DE/Uber-Ride-Cancellation-Prediction/README.md

 Simulate “what-if” scenarios such as changing booking times or payment methods.

-Improve rider and driver experience through actionable prediction.
+Improve rider and driver experience using actionable prediction.

 🚘 For Drivers & Riders
 See your ride’s cancellation probability before booking or pickup.

-Discover cancellation trends linked to trip details, zones, and timing.
+Discover cancellation trends related to trip details, zones, and timing.

 Make smarter decisions and reduce frustration.